yakoshelev/json-to-straight-table-in-PostgreSQL/README.md

 # json-to-straight-table-in-PostgreSQL
-Unified method to parse JSON object into table

 To parse a JSON object of any structure and obtain a set of regular table records, just run a query using the sample as template: